gruenheit/gruenheit.github.io/index.md

 http is odd.
-use <a href="https://en.wikipedia.org/wiki/HTTPS" title="fundamental details about https on wikipedia.org">https</a> for privacy.
+* I use <a href="https://en.wikipedia.org/wiki/HTTPS" title="fundamental details about https on wikipedia.org">https</a> for privacy.
+* Avoid Google!

 * you find my current stuff on <a href="https://plexa.de" title="my personal scrapbook">plexa.de</a>.
 * follow me on <a href="https://twitter.com/gruenheit" title="@gruenheit">twitter</a>.